baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

 - `Step 4`：Select MQTTBOX as the MQTT client that used to connect to the Local Hub.
     - If connect successfully, then do the following next.
     - If connect unsuccessfully, then retry `Step 4` until it connect successfully.
-- `Step 5`：Due to the configuration of Remote Module, using MQTTBOX publish message to the specified topic, and observing the receving message via MQTT.fx.
-Similarly, using MQTT.fx publish message to the specified topic, and observing the receving message via MQTTBOX.
+- `Step 5`：Due to the configuration of Remote Module, using MQTTBOX publish message to the specified topic, and observing the receiving message via MQTT.fx.
+Similarly, using MQTT.fx publish message to the specified topic, and observing the receiving message via MQTTBOX.
 - `Step 6`：If both parties in `Step 5` can receive the message content posted by the other one, it indicates the Remote function test passes smoothly.

 The workflow diagram is as follows.